 The right shoes can allow you to move around the hotel, over various different types of floors without you worrying that you may fall at any time.

 Plus, if staff are complaining of sore feet and other injuries, the chances are that spirits and morale in the hotel won’t be high at all.
 If morale has taken a hit then the chances are that productivity will be low too.

 If your staff aren’t worried about hurting or injuring themselves, then morale will naturally increase and if people are happy at work, it’s proven that they work harder.

 As the old saying goes, “buy cheap, you buy twice!”
 And it couldn’t be any truer in this instance.

-High-street alternatives are often the first port of call because they’re fashionable and have an attractive price point, but are they practical for the workplace?
+High-street alternatives are often the first products looked at because they’re fashionable and have an attractive price point, but are they practical for the workplace?
 Absolutely not.
 You’ll find that they wear a lot quicker than slip-resistant shoes do, which means that you’ll have to replace them at least twice or even thrice per year.

 Not only are high-street alternatives far less durable, but they also provide you with little protection from hazards.
 If you want to be safe at work, the right safety shoes are a must.
 The price tag may be a little higher than the high street, however you’ll save money in the long run by not having to replace them constantly.
 See our large range of hotel safety shoes below.

 Guest Satisfaction is Everything

 So, after you’ve kitted out your team in the latest safety shoes, they’ll be ready to take on the world.
 Well, not quite.
 But they’ll definitely be able to start delighting your guests at all times, going the extra distance to make sure that they’re enjoying their stay so they’ll be rebooking as soon as they leave.

 But, what are the best practices?
 And how do you keep guests satisfied at all times?
 Well, we’ve put together an all-in-one guide that covers everything you need to know.